Before using fixative spray on your coloured pencil artwork read on...

 Our original enquirer in France ordered up a can of the Gerstaecker fixative to test and came back with the following report

-"I have received the Gerstaecker fixative and done a small test with CP as to its efficacy as an intermediate workable fixative.
+"I have received the Gerstaecker fixative and done a small test with coloured pencil as to its efficacy as an intermediate workable fixative.
 I must say that I am not disappointed.

-Having sprayed a very light coating on saturated CP layers, I was able to add a further 3 layers of CP.
+Having sprayed a very light coating on saturated layers, I was able to add a further 3 layers of pencil.
 To be honest I did not expect to achieve more layers than this."

 It dries fast to a very slight sheen.
 Although it may seem obvious to most of us, just a word of warning for those who wish to go down the route of workable fixative - remember that once used, it permanently fixes the colours already in place, thus they cannot be reworked.

 The Gerstaecker fixative is widely available and extremely reasonably priced.
 In the UK is is certainly available from Great Art, and from Great Art's equivalent in France "Géant des Beaux Arts" ..............and from Gerstaecker in Germany.

 During the examination of fixatives, I was contacted and advised that someone had problems with using a final fixative on Derwent Pastel pencils worked on black paper.
 It seemed that having used the Winsor & Newton spray, the pastel colour was reported as having virtually disappeared.
 This highlights the problems of using fixative spray on dark papers.